The dynamical Schr\"odinger problem in abstract metric spaces: Examples

-fit our setting.
-First of all, completeness is known from \cite[Theorem 5.7]{DNS09}, and separability readily follows from the density of compactly supported continuous functions, whence \ref{item:complete_sep}.
-Next, from \cite[Theorem 5.5]{DNS09} it is known that the $W_{\mathsf m}$ topology is at least stronger than the weak-$*$ convergence of measures, thus the lower semicontinuity in \ref{item:V_locally_bounded_below} holds as soon as $z\mapsto U(z)$ is lower semicontinuous.
-The density of the domain $D(\V)$ in \ref{item:V_locally_bounded_below} should be again a simple exercise involving standard approximation arguments, provided $U$ is reasonable.
-As regards our more fundamental assumption \ref{item:generate_lambda_flow}, the generation of an $\EVI_\lambda$-flow is exactly the purpose of \cite{CLSS10} for $\lambda=0$.
-More precisely, under some generalized McCann condition $GMC(\mathsf m,d)$ involving $U,\mathsf m$, and the ambient dimension $d$, \cite[Theorem 4.10]{CLSS10} guarantees that our internal energy functionals generate $0$-contractive gradient flows.
-As a consequence we can rigorously take our Setting~\ref{setting} as applicable here.
-As concerns Assumption~\ref{hyp1}, a reasonable and natural choice for the weaker $\sigma$-topology is of course the weak-$*$ convergence of measures.
-Given the pseudo-Riemannian structure induced by \cite[Eq.\ (3.2)]{CLSS10}, the (squared) metric slope is at least formally given by
+Let us first discuss the validity of our main assumptions. \begin{itemize} \item First of all, completeness and separability for our assumption \ref{item:complete_sep} are known from \cite{DNS09,CLSS10}.
+Secondly, by \cite[Section 4.1]{CLSS10} $\V$ is narrowly lower semicontinuous, and since by \cite[Theorem 5.5]{DNS09} the $W_{\mathsf m}$-topology is stronger than the narrow one, the lower semicontinuity of $\V$ w.r.t.\ $W_{\mathsf m}$ follows.
+The non-negativity of $U$ implies that $\V$ is (globally) bounded from below.
+The density of the domain $D(\V)$ is ensured by \cite[Corollary 4.11]{CLSS10}, hence our condition \ref{item:V_locally_bounded_below} fully holds.
+As regards our more fundamental assumption \ref{item:generate_lambda_flow}, the generation of an $\EVI_\lambda$-flow is exactly the purpose of \cite{CLSS10} for $\lambda=0$ under the generalized McCann condition.
+As a consequence our Setting~\ref{setting} is fully applicable here.

-where the \emph{pressure} $P$ is defined as $P(r)=\int_0^r U''(z)\mathsf m(z)\,\mathrm d z$.
-With reasonable assumptions on $U,\mathsf m$ it should not be difficult to check the lower semicontinuity of this generalized Fisher information for this specific choice of the $\sigma$ topology, and from \cite[Theorem 5.6]{DNS09} the distance $W_{\mathsf m}$ is also known to be lower semicontinuous w.r.t.\ the weak-$*$ convergence.

-As a consequence our metric results apply to this context as well (although full proofs of the representation \eqref{eq:nonlinear_slope} for the metric slope and of its weak lower semicontinuity are still missing for a completely rigorous statement, but this is out of scope of the paper).